Learn robotics engineering: What is it and how to get started

 How to choose the best robotics program for you

-- Courses: Robotics engineering courses are best for learners seeking new skills or wanting to deepen existing knowledge.
+- Courses: Robotics engineering courses are ideal for learners seeking to acquire new skills or deepen their existing knowledge.

-- Professional Certificates: Experienced professionals seeking career advancement or a career change should consider earning a professional certificate in robotics engineering.
+- Professional certificates: Professionals seeking career advancement or a career change should consider earning a professional certificate in robotics engineering.
 These programs can help you expand your knowledge within the subject while earning credentials recognized by employers.

-- Executive Education: Executive education programs are generally designed for those already working in their chosen field who want to learn leadership or management skills and pursue executive-level positions.
+- Executive education: Executive education programs are designed for individuals already working in their chosen field who wish to develop leadership or management skills and advance to executive-level positions.

 Robotics is transforming how humans complete tasks and solve complex problems.

-Robotics engineers identify problems, design sophisticated solutions, and continue to redefine what's possible in our world.
-For this reason, robotic engineering skills can be applied to multiple career paths or industries, including engineering, construction, deployment, healthcare, automated management, and maintenance.
+Robotics engineers identify problems, design sophisticated solutions, and redefine what's possible in our world.
+Robotic engineering skills can be applied to multiple career paths and industries, including construction, manufacturing, healthcare, and aerospace.

-Here are a few positions that you may qualify for with robotics experience, along with salary data from the Bureau of Labor Statistics (BLS):
+Here are a few positions that you may qualify for with robotics experience, along with salary data from the BLS:

 Your next steps to learn robotics online with edX

-edX delivers courses and programs from recognized institutions like MIT, Stanford University, and the University of Pennsylvania, which can help you build foundational industry knowledge and experiment with real-world tools to understand how different systems work together.
+edX offers courses and programs from top robotics schools like MIT, Stanford University, and the University of Pennsylvania, which can help you build foundational industry knowledge and experiment with real-world tools to understand how different systems work together.
+You may want to:

-- Take an introductory robotics or AI course
+- Take an introductory robotics or free AI course.